steysie/morra/doc/README_SUPPLEMENTS.md

 ### Autotrain

-This is a tool for ***Morra*** models' hyperparameters selection.
-It made simple, without any multiprocessing, so it's just save time of user from cyclical rerunnings the training process with new parameters, but it's not speedup the training.
-Howewer, user can simultaneously run several versions of `autotrain()` with different hyperparameters' combinations.
+This is a tool for ***Morra*** models' hyperparameter selection.
+It is made simple, without any multiprocessing, so it just saves time for the user on cyclical rerunnings the training process with new parameters, but it does not speed up the training.
+Howewer, user can simultaneously run several versions of `autotrain()` with different hyperparameter combinations.

 ```python
 from morra import autotrain